-Suspected drunken driver hits motorcycle and more in North Seattle
+Suspected DUI: Man hits motorcycle, pole while fleeing other North Seattle crash

 - Ouch!
 WSU socks proclaim ‘Go Dawgs’ on inside cuff

-He said the passengers in the car in front were only slightly injured.
+The passengers in the car in front were only slightly injured.

-The driver then headed west on Northeast 42nd and hit a telephone pole at Ninth Avenue Northeast.
+The suspected drunken driver then headed west on Northeast 42nd and hit a telephone pole at Ninth Avenue Northeast.

 “At some point the suspect got on the phone and called 911 to report the collision.
 He walked back to the scene at 42nd and Roosevelt,” Jamieson said.
 “He actually interacted with an officer for a few minutes and took off running.
 The officer was able to take him into custody, and he’s under arrest, being processed for DUI.”